-There shall be 3 red and 3 white ribbons of approximately 80 cm long 4 cm wide to indicate the red competitors (AKA), one for the competitor in the competition area, one for the competition, preparing to enter the competition area, one in reserve.
+There shall be 3 red and 3 white ribbons of approximately 80 cm long 4 cm wide to indicate the red competitors (AKA) and the white competitors (SHIRO).

+One is for the competitor in the competition area; one is for the competitor, preparing to enter the competition area, one in reserve.